Chiloquin Visions in Progress

 Chiloquin Visions in Progress (CVIP) is a 501(c)3 nonprofit community benefit organization formed in 1995.
 CVIP serves the greater Chiloquin area through projects that result in a healthy social, economic, natural, and cultural environment.

-Chiloquin Visions In Progress received its tax-exempt status in 1995 as an outgrowth of several community revitalization efforts.
+Chiloquin Visions in Progress received its tax-exempt status in 1995 as an outgrowth of several community revitalization efforts with countless hours of volunteer dedication by Chuck and Sally Wells, Bill and Faith Wilkins, Tom and Inger Burns, Will Hatcher, and others.
 It has continued these efforts in mission and activities.
 We have sponsored and supported an ever-growing list of projects and programs, each dedicated to the growth and development of the Chiloquin community.
 Whether economic development, health and well-being, social or cultural growth, CVIP balances and coordinates all these toward the common goal of bringing our community together with honor and respect for our heritage.